 The purposes of the Brookmill Road Conservation Area Society are:

 • To conserve and enhance the character and appearance of the Brookmill Road Conservation Area as described in the Lewisham Conservation Area Character Appraisal (1998) and subsequent revisions.
 The area is described as one of great architectural unity with a pronounced corniced parapet running the length of each terrace uniting the whole and featuring consistent use of London roofs giving a clear characteristic roofscape.
+To retain this unified roofscape, roof extensions will be resisted by the society.

 • To monitor and respond to planning applications, ensuring they are consistent and in keeping with the Conservation Area characteristics and conservation law (Civic Amenities Act 1967).